webtions/i-recommend-this/readme.txt

 == Frequently Asked Questions ==

-Take a look at the [official "I Recommend This" FAQ](http://www.harishchouhan.com/personal-projects/i-recommend-this/).
+Take a look at the [official "I Recommend This" FAQ](http://www.dreamsonline.net/wordpress-plugins/i-recommend-this/).

-You can also visit the [support center](http://www.harishchouhan.com/personal-projects/i-recommend-this/) and start a discussion if needed.
+You can also visit the [support center](http://www.dreamsonline.net/wordpress-plugins/i-recommend-this/) and start a discussion if needed.

 == Changelog ==

+= 2.1.5
+* Support URL update for new plugin details page.

 = 2.1.4
 * Removed 2 instances of double quotes.
 Thanks to [boyevul](http://profiles.wordpress.org/boyevul/)